Lake Rotorua: Search continues for missing 18-year-old kayaker

 The 18-year-old was reported missing after they were last seen on the western side of the lake around 2.30pm on Wednesday.

-They was described as Māori, about 188cm tall or about 6'1" with a slim build and wearing dark clothing when they went for a kayak.
+The teen was described as Māori, about 188cm tall or about 6'1" with a slim build and wearing dark clothing.

 AdvertisementAdvertise with NZME.